Turret Point

 Turret Point is a point marked by conspicuous high rock stacks, forming the east limit of King George Bay on the south coast of King George Island, in the South Shetland Islands.
-The point was charted in 1937 by DI personnel on the Discovery II who gave the name Turret Rocks, but this has led to confusion with a group of rocks lying close offshore.
+The point was charted in 1937 by Discovery Investigations personnel on the Discovery II who gave the name Turret Rocks, but this has led to confusion with a group of rocks lying close offshore.
 The United Kingdom Antarctic Place-Names Committee (UK-APC) recommended in 1960 that since the feature originally named is a land feature, the term point be used to avoid confusion and ambiguity.

+Turret Point consists of shingles and cobbles, with finer grains of rock and biomass between the larger areas.
+Ponds occasionally form there.
+Lava flows in the area have given the point a step like appearance.